marekhudyma/marekhudyma.github.io/_posts/2020-01-02-String-hashcode-zero.md

 # Security
 I think this fact can be interesting from a security point of view.
 If you know that a system is written in Java (JVM based), you can suspect that HashMap / HashSet is used in the implementation.
-You can send `unlucky Strings` to the system and cause a performance degradation.
+You can send very long `unlucky Strings` to the system and cause a performance degradation.
 What's more funny, it would be extremely difficult to find such a vector of attack.
-[Dos attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) that uses `unlucky String` can easily kill our CPU making it calculate hashCode of String all the time.
+[Dos attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) that uses `unlucky Strings` can easily kill our CPU making it calculate hashCode of String all the time.
+The biggest effect would be in systems, which use a lot of HashSet/HashMaps or HashSet/HashMap with a big number of Strings inside.

 # Summary
 As JVM developers, we need to be aware of String.hashCode() implementation.
 In most cases, it is just curiosity.
 I wish it would never cause production issues.